 5. Buyers will be billed for the expense and exhibitors will be paid at the same time as all other livestock exhibits in the sale.
 A fee of 2.5% of the sale receipt.
 This fee covers advertising, broken items, etc.

+6. Food projects may be added to silent and live auction, the qualifications will remain the same as any other project that qualifies for auction.
+Member agrees to furnish buyer with a fresh product and must coordinate with the buyer to provide them that item within a reasonable time after the fair unless the project entered into the live auction.
+If an item is entered into the live auction, a fresh item must be made prior to the auction.
+As for a display at the fair for the silent auction, either a photo of the product (to be provided by a member) can be placed with the auction sheet or possibly look into a display cooler to keep project from spoiling.
+Food Items will be approved by a committee.

-6. Any controversy or questions about Live Auction will be handled by the sale committee.
+7. Any controversy or questions about Live Auction will be handled by the sale committee.

 Silent Auction Procedures